Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 Let's fix this by installing the [Jest Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest).
 This will allow us to see the tests by clicking the flask icon in the editor, which switches us to the Testing panel.

-After installing the extension, we should now see that the Jest extension has detected our tests, so click the flask icon to switch to the Testing panel.
+After installing the extension, we should now see the flask icon, indicating that the Jest extension has detected our tests.
+Click the flask icon to switch to the Testing panel.

 ![Flask icon displays Fizzbuzz tests](../assets/tests__testing-in-node__tests-detected-by-jest-extension.png)